Montana Rarities is based in Florence, Montana and has been providing outstanding service to our clients since 2008.

 LEGAL NOTICE: You should make your own decisions and be responsible for them, I can not be held responsible for losses incurred if you hide your silver in some clever place that turns out to be stupid.
 If any advice here is wrong, illegal or just dumb, DON'T FOLLOW IT!!!

-OK, legal disclaimers aside, here are some ideas:
+OK, disclaimers aside, here are some ideas:

 A good choice is a private vault company.
 Like a bank, these companies offer secure safe deposit boxes.
 Unlike a bank they do not have to follow the Federal Reserve banking rules (as long as the rent is paid you can call yourself Mr. Smith, while banks require you to prove your identity).
 A bank safe deposit is fine, but you should be aware that banks have to co-operate with legal authorities.
 If a judgment is entered against you then you may find your box sealed, if you use a private vault company with an alias that makes your property a little harder to find.